neubifx/Battflow/README.md

 # Battflow - Automated Workflow for Properties Prediction of Liquid Electrolytes

-This project aims to automatically identify and calculate missing properties in a MongoDB-based liquid electrolyte database.
-FireWorks is used to orchestrate the workflow across computational resources.
+Complete workflow aimed to automatically identify and calculate missing MD and DFT properties in a MongoDB-based liquid electrolyte database.

 ## Overview